ssammykim/ssammykim.github.io/_posts/2020-06-09-po-and-tech-evangelist.md

 <br>

 ### Reference
-1) The role of a technical evangelist : https://blogs.dxc.technology/2019/01/23/the-role-of-a-technical-evangelist/
+1) The role of a technical evangelist : (https://blogs.dxc.technology/2019/01/23/the-role-of-a-technical-evangelist/) <br>
-2) tech evangelist: nightmare to hire but great to have : https://fixate.io/tech-evangelist-nightmare-to-hire-but-great-to-have/
+2) tech evangelist: nightmare to hire but great to have : (https://fixate.io/tech-evangelist-nightmare-to-hire-but-great-to-have/)